admiraltyio/admiralty/docs/quick_start.md

 ## Example Use Case

 We're going to model a centralized cluster topology made of a management cluster (named `cd`) where applications are deployed, and two workload clusters (named `us` and `eu`) where containers actually run.
 We'll deploy a batch job utilizing both workload clusters, and another targeting a specific region.
 If you're interested in other [topologies](./concepts/topologies.md) or other kinds of applications (e.g., micro-services), this guide is still helpful to get familiar with Admiralty in general.
+When you're done, you may want to continue with the ["Multi-Region AWS Fargate on EKS" tutorial](tutorials/fargate.md).

 <Tabs
 defaultValue="global"